Transforming governance by bringing ethics to power and decision-making

-Her insights have been featured in the Financial Times, Wall Street Journal, Law360, Compliance Week, and Chartered Management Institute publications.
+Her insights have been featured in the Financial Times, Wall Street Journal, Law360, CityAM, and Thomson Reuters.

 Meet Vera